ctsit/nacculator_utils/nacculator/README.md

         $ Python sel.py getdata

 * **Report**
     Gets report from Nacc.
-Extract the necessary Data from PDF and sends a Email.
+Extract the necessary Data from PDF and sends an Email.
 Use Docker to run this.

         $ Python sel.py report
 * Resources for uds3 fvp forms are available [here](https://www.alz.washington.edu/NONMEMBER/UDS/DOCS/VER3/).